Composite Station Platforms

 Dependent on your project and site conditions, Dura Platform is available in thicknesses of 40 and 100mm.
 Its hidden fixing system minimises trip hazards, and the platform can be specified with a range of anti-slip surfaces to blend into different surroundings.

-With a span of 1.3m per 5kN/m2, Dura Platform 40 is ideally suited for:
+With a span of 1.3m per 5kN/m2 and weighing approx. 33kg/m2, Dura Platform 40 is ideally suited for:

 - Overlay Projects